My NA6 Miata!

 to buy new from Moss.
 I still have them...

-OBX header travelled all the way from US.
+OBX header traveled all the way from US.

 Nice sound, no dyno done, it needs a spiral thing to